Read more here

-TAUNY is spearheading a collaboration with Mountain Lake PBS, the Adirondack History Center Museum, and SUNY Plattsburgh Feinberg Library's Special Collections on an exciting and ground-breaking project to showcase and raise awareness of the folk music of New York’s Adirondack North Country.
+TAUNY spearheaded a collaboration with Mountain Lake PBS, the Adirondack History Center Museum, and SUNY Plattsburgh Feinberg Library's Special Collections on an exciting and ground-breaking project that showcases and raises awareness of the folk music of New York’s Adirondack North Country.

 Other important groundwork for the current project was laid by Lee Knight, a musician and friend of Mrs. Porter’s.
 For 20 years he has been researching the songs and singers Mrs. Porter recorded and transcribing the lyrics of the music he uncovered.

 With this substantial work complete, the goal of TAUNY’s “Songs to Keep” project is to celebrate this timeless music and allow others the chance to hear and enjoy it, too.
 The project has a number of components; the hope is to reach as many people as possible with this newly uncovered link to our past.

 The tunes in the collection are interpreted and “reimagined” by favorite contemporary Adirondack musicians on a CD that includes 15 tunes from the collection performed by such North Country musicians as the Fraser Family, the Akwesasne Men Singers, Dan Berggren, and many more.
 Click here to order a "Songs to Keep" CD

 The Fraser Family of Harrisville recorded their version of